 - Reply in Resolution Center with a screen-by-screen mapping: “screenshot 1 → app’s home screen, reachable by…”.

-- If a specific claim was flagged, prove it in-app: record a 30-second video and attach.
+- If a specific claim was flagged, prove it in-app: record a 30-second screen recording and attach it via Attach File in your reply.

-- Ask for clarification when the rejection is vague (“misleading” without specifics) — Apple usually responds with more detail.
+- Ask for clarification when the rejection is vague (“misleading” without specifics).
+Apple usually responds in Resolution Center with the exact surface.

-- Escalate via Contact App Review if a stylistic screenshot is rejected as “inaccurate” when the underlying feature does exist.
+- Escalate via Contact App Review if a stylistic screenshot is rejected as “inaccurate” when the underlying feature actually exists.

 Prevention